Matt and Friends Drink the Universe

 Matt and Rob also present Harrison with a new cocktail they have specially crafted to pair with his movie, "The Special," which Matt and friends will watch and react to next week!

-Please visit www.mattandfriendsdtu.com for links listen, support the podcast, our merch store, and more!
+Visit www.mattandfriendsdtu.com for links listen, support the podcast, and more!

 Check out our sponsor, Poppin's Travel Company, for all of your travel needs!
-Their highly qualified agents are ready to book your next big adventure or dream vacation!
+Their highly qualified agents are ready to book your next big adventure or dream vacation.

 We'd love to hear from you on social media!
 Like and follow us on Facebook, Instagram, TikTok, Threads, and X.